Grading every Premier League team's 2024/25 season

 Ipswich Town

-The first of the sides promoted from the Championship last season, Ipswich knew that survival was the only goal for their first Premier League campaign since the 2001/02 season - but their chances are looking slim.
+The first of the sides promoted from the second tier last season, Ipswich knew that survival was the only goal for their first Premier League campaign since the 2001/02 season - but their fate was sealed long before the season ended.

 Leicester City